Can You Help Us With Photographs Of This Trek?

 - Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame.
 Rain cover for backpack is essential.

 - Three warm layers: At the campsites, especially the higher ones, the temperature after sundown will drop to around 2-6 degrees.
-You will need at least three warm layers (two lights layers such as fleece and woollen and one padded jacket) for this trek.
+You will need at least three warm layers (two light layers such as fleece and woolen and one padded jacket) for this trek.

 - Two trek pants: One pair of pants should suffice for this trek.
 But you can carry one spare pair in case the first one gets wet.
 Wear one pair and carry one pair.

 - Three collared t-shirts: Carry light, full-sleeved t-shirts that prevent sunburns on the neck and arms.

 - Thermals (Optional): Those who are more susceptible to cold can carry thermals to wear at night.

 - Sunglasses: Sunglasses are to prevent snow blindness.
 There might be snow closer to the lake, so carry a pair of sunglasses.

 - Synthetic hand gloves: One pair of fleece or woolen hand gloves.
 One pair of waterproof/resistant, windproof gloves.

 - Balaclava: You may use woolen scarves instead as well.

 - Socks (2 pairs): Apart from two sports socks, you can take a pair of woolen socks for the night.

 - Trekking pole: Watch this video to understand why you need a trekking pole.

 - Poncho: When it rains, a poncho will cover you from head to your knees and also cover your backpack.